langchain-ai/langchain-academy/README.md

 *  Set `OPENAI_API_KEY` in your environment

 ### Sign up and Set LangSmith API
-* Sign up for LangSmith [here](https://smith.langchain.com/), find out more about LangSmith
-* and how to use it within your workflow [here](https://www.langchain.com/langsmith), and relevant library [docs](https://docs.smith.langchain.com/)!
+* Sign up for LangSmith [here](https://docs.langchain.com/langsmith/create-account-api-key#create-an-account-and-api-key), find out more about LangSmith and how to use it within your workflow [here](https://www.langchain.com/langsmith).
 *  Set `LANGSMITH_API_KEY`, `LANGSMITH_TRACING_V2=true` `LANGSMITH_PROJECT="langchain-academy"`in your environment
+*  If you are on the EU instance also set `LANGSMITH_ENDPOINT`="https://eu.api.smith.langchain.com" as well.

 ### Set up Tavily API for web search